bolt/docs/source/templates-routes.md

   - `_after` - called after the controller action is called. if not set the method `after()` will be called in the controller.
   - `parameter..` - name of the named parameter see `path`.
-  - `required-regexp` - regular expression which should be true for this route to be matched.
+  - `required-regexp` - regular expression which should be true for this route to be matched. it's also possible to add a callback here. it should return a regular expression which should match **&#42;1**.
   - `hostname` - hostname to match for this route.
   - `contenttypeslug` - if this route represent a new route for a contenttype, the contenttype should be specified.

+Notes:

+  - **&#42;1a** the default frontend routes already use this callback to return either plural, singular or both versions of contenttype- and taxonomyslugs.
+  - **&#42;1b** the callback should always be a static method call. always use the following signature 'class::method'.